rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ### `cudf::column_view`

-`cudf::column_view` is a core non-owning data structure in `libcudf`.
+`cudf::column_view` is a core non-owning data structure in libcudf.
 It is an immutable, non-owning view of device memory as a column.
 Most libcudf public APIs take views as inputs.

 ### `cudf::mutable_column_view`